robschleusner/datavisfinalproject/README.md

-# datavisfinalproject
-CS 4460 Data Visualization Final Project
+# CS 4460 Data Visualization Final Project

 This project leverages D3.js to create a visualization of LGBT Rights Data across the European Continent.